Rule-breaking is important in relationship based decision making cultures where trust is based on social interaction.

+Relationship vs. Rules based decision making is a common challenge for MNC’s moving from North American and Northern European cultures into the Middle East.
 If you’re familiar with cultural theory you will have come across Trompenaars first orientation in which he highlights the difference between universalism vs. particularism, essentially asking what is more important, the rules or the relationships?

 What this tells you is that the North American and Northern European countries are heavily weighted towards rules based decision-making.
 A telling sign of this is the length of their contracts and the plethora of legal firms and associated services found in every business district.